matheusleusin/MNEs_and_Artificial_Intelligence/README.md

 ```
 /
 ├── Input_code/
-│   ├── Data_all_years_all_MNEs.csv # This file contains panel data that is used to create the descriptive statistics presented in the paper.
-This includes data on more than 26,000 MNEs with available data for the variables considered.
+│   ├── Data_all_MNEs_2019.csv # This file contains the data used to create the descriptive statistics presented in the paper (Appendix F).
+This includes data on more than 26,000 MNEs with available data for the variables considered in the year 2019.
-│   ├── Matched_companies.csv # These is the main group of matched companies (i.e., MNEs that introduced an AI innovation vs MNEs that didn't introduce it, but are from have a similar patent history and the exact same age, industry, and size).
+│   ├── Matched_companies.csv # This is the main group of matched companies (i.e., MNEs that introduced an AI innovation vs MNEs that didn't introduce it, but are from have a similar patent history and the exact same age, industry, and size).
-│   ├── Matched_companies_extra_data.csv # This is data with additional variables used from Table 3 and onwards
+│   ├── Matched_companies_extra_data.csv # This data has additional variables used to estimate effects from Tables 3, 4, and 5.
 │   ├── nace_rev2.csv #NACE information
 │   ├── RCA_All_Years_Simplified.csv #Calculated specializations in AI-related codes
 │   ├── Table 3.xlsx #Table used to generate Figure 3